SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     two classes named ``'MyCustomParameterClass'`` in two different python modules!
     The identification of the class is based only on its name and not its path in your packages.

+* ``wildcard_functions``

+    Dictionary of wildcards like `$` and corresponding functions that are called upon finding such a wildcard.
+For example, to replace the `$` aka `crun` wildcard, you can pass the following: ``wildcard_functions = {('$', 'crun'): myfunc}``.

+    Your wildcard function `myfunc` must return a unique run name as a function of a given integer run index.
+Moreover, your function must also return a unique *dummy* name for the run index being `-1`.

+    Of course, you can define your
+    own wildcards like `wildcard_functions = {('$mycard', 'mycard'): myfunc)}.
+    These are not required to return a unique name for each run index, but can be used to group runs into buckets by returning the same name for several run indices.
+    Yet, all wildcard functions need to return a dummy name for the index `-1`.

+    You may also want to take a look at :ref:`more-on-wildcards`.

 * ``automatic_storing``

     If ``True`` the trajectory will be stored at the end of the simulation and